rc9000/nd2-worker-plugin-aci/README.md

 ### Controller Configuration

 Since we'll want to keep the controller as a managed device in Netdisco, it needs to respond to SNMP and be successfully discovered.
+Also, all the switches in the fabric must be discovered in Netdisco as normal SNMP-based devices, so that the mac and arp entries can be mapped to the correct device port.
 See the documentation at https://github.com/netdisco/netdisco/ if unsure how to achieve this.

 ## Running, Validation